ReCoded-Org/curriculum-backend-readings/module8-typescript/r2-typescript-node-express/README.md

 ## Building Express application with TypeScript

-Let's start out by building a simple Express server, which has been the first step to all our projects so far.
+Let's start out by building a simple Express server, which has been the first step in all our projects so far.
 We add these lines to the `app.ts` file.

 ```js
 import express from "express";